jeffpamer/mixinsPost/post.md

 ## Second Attempt

-One issue (depending on how you look at it) with the above method is the mixins are destructive.
-If your two of your mixins implement the same method, the last one wins no matter what.
-We want to give the flexability to the mixin to decide if it will over write any methods that exist already, or extend them.
+One issue (depending on how you look at it) with the above method is that the mixins are destructive.
+If two of your mixins implement the same method, the last one wins, no matter what.
+We want to give the flexibility to the mixin to decide if it will overwrite any methods that exist already, or extend them.

-To to this we will allow our mixins to be either objects or functions.
+To do this, we will allow our mixins to be either objects or functions.
 The objects will behave just as before, not taking any consideration into account when extending the base view.
-The function mixin will get passed the view it is getting mixed into to perform conditional logic.
+The function mixin will get past the view it is getting mixed into to perform conditional logic.

 ```javascript